sandermak/branchandbound.net/_posts/2016-08-30-java9-modularity-oreilly-early-access-release.md

 Of course, it doesn't end there (although it does end there, for now, in the early access release).
 The outline shown at the [O'Reilly site](http://shop.oreilly.com/product/0636920049494.do) is  somewhat outdated already, but gives a good indication nevertheless.

-First of all, we discuss how modules and interfaces together do not fully solve the problem of decoupling consumers and providers of services.
+In subsequent chapters we discuss how modules and interfaces together do not fully solve the problem of decoupling consumers and providers of services.
 One of the solutions lies in the [Services and ServiceLoader](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html) model that has been updated in Java 9 to work with modules.

-Subsequent chapters look at so-called _modularity patterns_.
+The next chapters look at so-called _modularity patterns_.
 Existing wisdom, viewed in the light of the new Java module system.
-In these chapters, some of the more advanced APIs of the module system will be discussed.
+In these chapters, some of the more advanced APIs of the module system will be discussed as well.

 Currently, a big focus area for us is migration of existing codebases to Java 9.
 Fortunately, the Java module system is designed with migration in mind.